wso2/docs-mi/en/docs/reference/connectors/salesforce-connectors/salesforcebulk-v2-connector-example.md

 # Salesforce Bulk v2.0 Connector Example

 The **Salesforce Bulk v2.0 Connector** provides seamless integration with the [Salesforce Bulk v2.0 REST API](https://developer.salesforce.com/docs/atlas.en-us.api_asynch.meta/api_asynch/asynch_api_intro.htm), enabling easy and efficient handling of large volumes of data.
 The SalesforceBulk API operates on a RESTful architecture, offering a fast and reliable method to load or delete vast amounts of data from your organization's Salesforce account.
-With SalesforceBulk, you can perform asynchronous operations like querying, inserting, updating, upserting, or deleting a considerable number of records by submitting them in batches.
+With SalesforceBulk, you can perform asynchronous operations like querying, inserting, updating, or deleting a considerable number of records by submitting them in batches.
 These batches can be processed by Salesforce in the background, ensuring minimal disruption to your workflow.

 ## What you'll build